SniperzTF2/SniperzTF2/README.md

 #🥃 　 𓈒　 }   *I don't have a nickname, you can also call me Sniper or Medic because I like someone call me like that :3*

 › `` #🍂 *Oh!
 And I play roblox too!
 If you are interested?
-In it I just add Tfort2 but if you still want to be friends with me, I also say quite a bit*
+In it I just add Tfort2 but if you still want to be friends with me,I'm afraid to talk*

 . *rbl name : Sniper*

 #*Same as CRK : [ I'm not going to put it here yet ]*